Generic curves and non-coprime Catalans

 \end{corollary}

 Next, we address the conjectures of Cherednik, Danilenko and Philipp \cite{CheD,CheP}, which proposed an expression for the Poincar\'e polynomials of compactified Jacobians in terms of certain matrix elements of certain operators in the double affine Hecke algebra, see Section \ref{sec: daha} for more details.
-We are able to prove this conjecture for generic curves:
+We are able to prove this conjecture for generic plane curve singularities:

 \begin{theorem} Consider the two-variable polynomial

 where $\area(D)$ is the number of full boxes between a Dyck path $D$ and the diagonal.
 It satisfies the following properties: